abdullah-aleem/abdullah-aleem/README.md

 ## Introduction

 Greetings!
 Welcome to my GitHub profile.
 I'm passionate about programming and constantly striving to enhance my skills in the field of software development.
-Python and web development are my primary interests, but I'm always open to exploring new domains and tackling exciting challenges.
-I have a keen interest in emerging technologies and stay up-to-date with the latest advancements in the tech industry.
+With a background in Computer Science from NUST, I specialize in full-stack web development, mobile app development, and AI-driven solutions.
+My expertise lies in leveraging modern frameworks and technologies to build scalable and efficient applications.

 ## About Me

-I am an enthusiastic learner with a deep-rooted curiosity for programming.
-With a strong foundation in Python, I find joy in developing web applications and creating dynamic websites.
-Through my projects, I aim to showcase my proficiency in leveraging Python and web technologies to build innovative solutions.
-I believe in continuous learning and growth, always seeking opportunities to expand my knowledge and skill set.
+I am an enthusiastic learner with hands-on experience in developing software solutions.
+I have worked extensively with various programming languages, including JavaScript, TypeScript, Python, C#, and C++.
+My expertise spans full-stack web development, backend engineering, and database management.
+Additionally, I have explored machine learning and artificial intelligence with TensorFlow and PyTorch.
+My goal is to continuously grow as a developer by tackling challenging projects and expanding my technical knowledge.

 ## Skills and Expertise

-- **Web Development**: I have a solid understanding of the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-I enjoy building responsive and user-friendly websites, and I am experienced in working with popular frameworks like Django and Flask.
-Additionally, I have proficiency in MySQL and Firebase, further enriching my skill set in backend development.
+- **Web Development**: Proficient in the MERN stack (MongoDB, Express.js, React.js, Node.js) with additional experience in Redux and Nest.js.
-- **Python**: I am proficient in Python and utilize its versatile ecosystem for developing efficient and robust applications.
-I strive to write clean and readable code, adhering to best practices and industry standards.

-- **Problem Solving**: I thrive on challenges and love to solve complex problems using logical and analytical thinking.
-I enjoy breaking down problems into manageable components and designing effective solutions.

-- **Adaptability**: I embrace new technologies and enjoy exploring different fields within the realm of programming.
-I am open to learning and working with diverse tools and frameworks, as I believe in the importance of staying adaptable in a rapidly evolving industry.

-- **Version Control**: Proficient in using Git and GitHub for version control and collaboration.
-I understand the importance of maintaining a well-structured and documented codebase.
+- **Backend & Databases**: Skilled in MySQL, MongoDB, PostgreSQL, and Firestore for scalable data management.
+- **Programming Languages**: Experienced in JavaScript, TypeScript, Python, C#, C++, SQL, HTML, and CSS.
+- **Machine Learning & AI**: Familiar with TensorFlow, PyTorch, and Scikit-Learn for deep learning applications.
+- **Mobile Development**: Experienced in Flutter for building cross-platform mobile applications.
+- **Tools & Technologies**: Proficient in Git, Docker, Firebase, and Beautiful Soup for web scraping.

 ## Contact Me